plone/training/docs/voltoaddons/04-block-edit-options.md

 );
 ```

-Here's how your block would look like now:
+Here's how your block would look like:

 ```{image} _static/basic-table-edit.png
 ```

 ## Initial block data as a reusable pattern

-For the view component we've created a HOC mechanism that grants automatic data
+For the view component, we've created a `HOC` mechanism that grants automatic data
+injection.
-injection to.
-Can we do the same and simplify the Edit component?
-Let's make
+Can we do the same and simplify the `Edit` component?
-the "new block needs to point to a file" a mechanism that we can reuse.
-Perhaps
+Let's make the "new block needs to point to a file" a mechanism that we can reuse.
-later we'll write a chart block that uses the CSV file, so we'll be able to
+Perhaps later we'll write a chart block that uses the CSV file, so we'll be able to
 reuse code by composing.

 Add the `src/hocs/withBlockDataSource.js` HOC file: